FAQs and Contact Information

 What is the estimated cost for the program?

-The 2012/2013 tuition rate is $645/unit.
-Since the program is 34 units, the cost at the 2012/2013 rate would be $21,930.
+The 2013/2014 tuition rate is $660/unit.
+Since the program is 34 units, the cost at the 2013/2014 rate would be $22,440.
 The actual cost would depend on how long a student takes to complete the program.
-Financial aid in the form of loans is available to cover the entire cost of the program if needed.
+Financial aid in the form of loans is available to cover the entire cost of the program if needed, as long as the student is registered for at least 3 units each semester.
 Teachers at low-income schools may seek loan forgiveness government-funded options.

 Do students need to decide on the Master of Arts or Master of Science option when they apply?